www.britbase.info

 [Preliminary Section] C: (1) R(alph?)
 H(enry?)
 Brown 5/5; (2-4) T H Goodwin, Alfred Mortlock, Theodore Magnus Wechsler 3; (5-6) Denys Jearrad P Gale, R S Hunter ½ each.
 Brown should not have got more than a draw against Gale in the fourth round; but he finished with a great win against Wechsler, after being a piece down.
 Wechsler scored 3 off the reel (like Brown), but then lost 2 in one day, letting up two others to tie with him.
 In the play-off, by lightning chess, for second prize in the section, Mortlock won.

-[Preliminary Section] D: (1-4) Eric John Scrimgeour, A D Birks, Ernest George Exell, Arthur Eric Smith 3½/5; (5) Arthur John Adrian Goetzee 1; (6) J S Maxwell 0.
+[Preliminary Section] D: (1-4) Eric John Scrimgeour, Arthur Duncan Birks, Ernest George Exell, Arthur Eric Smith 3½/5; (5) Arthur John Adrian Goetzee 1; (6) J S Maxwell 0.
 Smith would have won this section, had he not resigned a game to Birks through not seeing a draw.
 The quadruple tie for first place was, owing to lack of time before the final was due to begin, decided by a small lightning tournament, in which Scrimgeour won all his 3 games, and Birks won 2.
 This section evidently contained the four players of almost nearly equal strength.

 [Preliminary Section] E: (1) Lionel Frank Papé 4½/5; (2) Peter Geoffrey Husbands 4; (3) Donald Alfred Gordon Salter 3½; (4) Anthony Clifford Steadman 2; (5) Godfrey Walter Charig 1; (6) Charles Sydney Kennedy George 0.
 Husbands, after drawing with Papé, should have tied with him but failed to win a won game against Salter.